vgundala/pomodoro-lock/docs/README.md

 1. Check if the timer window is behind other windows
 2. Look in the bottom-left corner of your primary display
 3. Try dragging the timer to a different position
-4. Check if the service is running: `systemctl --user status pomodoro-lock.service`
+4. Check if the service is running: `make status`

 ### Log Files
 - **Service Logs**: `journalctl --user -u pomodoro-lock.service`